pparasuram/https-github.com-pparasuram-special-topics-labs-build-tools/README.md

 For this lab, you will learn a little more about Maven and Gradle, by converting a Maven project to a Gradle project.
 The project itself is pretty simple, but has been constructed to demonstrate some common use cases where build tools can help you accomplish your goal.
 The code maps strings from "Upper Underscore" case to "Lower Camel" case, leveraging the [Guava CaseFormat](https://github.com/google/guava/wiki/StringsExplained#caseformat) library.
 The final artifact is a docker image that can be run and accepts an input string, converts it, and spits the output to `stdout`.

+Please read through the entire lab before getting started, and review the [pom.xml](pom.xml) with its comments showing where maven is helping out during the build.

 _NOTE:_ For this lab you will want to perform your builds only using a command line terminal.
 The integration tests for this project are fairly complex, and require that the docker image be built (which happens as part of the `package` phase, when building with Maven) for them to run successfully.

 ## Getting Started:

 1. Copy the starter code from here into a new, private repository in your personal GitHub account using [these instructions](https://github.com/jschmersal-cscc/lab0-completing-and-submitting-assignments) substituting this repository URL ``https://github.com/jschmersal-cscc/special-topics-labs-build-tools`` for the one referenced in that document.
 When adding a collaborator, be sure to add me ("jschmersal-cscc").
-2. Create a new branch for your code changes as described in [these instructions](https://github.com/jeff-anderson-cscc/submitting-assignments-lab#before-you-start-coding)
+2. Create a new branch for your code changes as described in [these instructions](https://github.com/jschmersal-cscc/lab0-completing-and-submitting-assignments#important-before-you-start-coding)

 ## Completing the Assignment